oshaked1/os/README.md

 # My OS (still needs a name)

+:warning: This project is not actively developed anymore.
+For information regarding the current state, see [current features](./CURRENT_FEATURES.md).

 Welcome to my humble OS.
 It's still not much, but we're getting there 😉

 ## Project Description